 In recent times, however, some political leaders have started calling for change, for Australia to return to a development perspective.
-Bradfield's scheme, to divert the headwaters of North Queensland's immense rivers over the Great Dividing Range to expand food production in the outback and even the Murray-Darling Basin food bowl, which Bob Katter and the Citizens Party fought for all along, has increasingly become a focus of these calls.
-Most prominent is Deputy Prime Minister Barnaby Joyce: as a lowly backbencher in the 2019 election, Barnaby pushed the Bradfield Scheme hard; since returning as deputy PM, what has he done about it?
+Bradfield's scheme, to divert the headwaters of North Queensland's immense rivers over the Great Dividing Range to expand food production in the inland and even recharge the Murray-Darling Basin food bowl, which Bob Katter and the Citizens Party fought for all along, has increasingly become a focus of these calls.
+In the 2020 Queensland state election, all of the major political parties, including the ALP, campaigned for a version of the scheme.